mietzen/AKS-ArgoCD-tutorial/README.md

 What we are doing here is patching the official install chart to set the default connection to http using [kustomize](https://github.com/kubernetes-sigs/kustomize).

-Create a name space and deploy it:
+Create a namespace and deploy it:

 ```shell
 kubectl create namespace argocd